rubyide/vscode-ruby/.github/ISSUE_TEMPLATE.md

 ### Your environment

 - `vscode-ruby` version:
-- System:
 - Ruby version:
+- VS Code version:
+- Operating System:
-- Hardware(optional):
+- Hardware (optional):

 Make sure you have `ruby`, `ruby-debug-ide` and `ruby-debug-basex19` installed before submitting your issue -- thank you !